 You know your child better than anyone else.
 If you have concerns about your child’s development, you can request a free evaluation.
 It is a free, public service, available to any family.
 You do not need a referral from your doctor.

 Your child’s age will determine which organization will provide the evaluation.
 You will not be turned away if your family cannot afford to pay for services.
 If your child qualifies for additional services, the evaluation staff will walk you through the options that are available.
 Even if your child does not qualify for services, most families find that the appointment is informative, reassuring, or useful in finding other resources.
-To get connected to the right agency for your child’s age and location, call the Family Health Hotline at 1-800-322-2588.
+To get connected to the right agency for your child’s age and location, call the Help Me Grow Washington Hotline at 1-800-322-2588.

 My Child is Age Zero to Three

 This is a public service, available to any family when there are concerns about a child’s development.
 Your family’s right to this service is protected under the Individuals with Disabilities Education Act, or IDEA (specifically in Part C).
 If you need a translator or transportation to the evaluation you are also entitled to those services.

 In Washington State, this system of services is called Early Support for Infants and Toddlers (ESIT).
 Some people call it “birth to three services,” “early intervention,” or “Part C services” (after the part of the law that mandates it).

 - Your county has a lead agency who will process your referral and schedule an evaluation.